phpearth/docs/general/deployment.md

 ---
-title: "How to Deploy PHP Application?"
-updated: "December 8, 2016"
-permalink: "/faq/php-deployment/"
 image: "https://raw.githubusercontent.com/php-earth/assets/master/images/general/deployment.jpg"
 ---

+# How to Deploy PHP Application?

 Deployment of web applications is a process where application is uploaded from your development machine or the source code repository (Git) to a web server and